ben16w/minui-favorites/README.md

 ## Settings

 It is possible to change the word used for "Favorites" to another word of your choice.
 This will be reflected in the app and in the Collections menu.
-The can be used to, for example, change "Favorites" to British English "Favourites" or another language of your choice.
+This can be used to, for example, change "Favorites" to British English "Favourites" or another language of your choice.

 To do this, edit the `settings.json` file in the `Favorites.pak` folder.
 Change the value of `favorites_label` to the word you want to use.
 For example, to change "Favorites" to "Favourites", the settings section of the file would look like this: